 Data elements that aren't copied during refresh

-When refreshing a production environment to a sandbox environment, or a sandbox environment to another sandbox environment, there are certain elements of the database that are not copied over to the target environment.
-These elements include:
+When refreshing a production environment to a sandbox environment or a sandbox to another sandbox environment

 - Email addresses in the LogisticsElectronicAddress table.

 - SMTP Relay server in the SysEmailParameters table.

 - Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.

 - All users except the admin will be set to Disabled status.